List of works based on dreams: The Terminator

 Director James Cameron said the titular character in The Terminator (1984) was inspired by a dream he had under the influence of a soaring fever he suffered while he was "sick and dead broke" in Rome, Italy, during the final cut of Piranha II.
 He dreamed of "a chrome skeleton emerging from a fire", and made some sketches on hotel stationery upon waking:

 The first sketch I did showed a metal skeleton cut in half at the waist, crawling over a tile floor, using a large kitchen knife to pull itself forward while reaching out with the other hand.
 In a second drawing, the character is threatening a crawling woman.
 Minus the kitchen knife, these images became the finale of The Terminator almost exactly.

 Over the Garden Wall

 Chapter 5 of the miniseries Over the Garden Wall (2014), "Mad Love", was inspired by a dream that show creator Patrick McHale had.
 In the events of the dream, McHale was house hunting and came across a secret library in one of the houses.
 As he explored further, he realized that he had entered someone else's home.
-In the episode, the character Quincy Endicott explores his mansion and discovers that he has entered the mansion of his neighbor.
+In the episode, the character Quincy Endicott explores his mansion and discovers that he has entered the mansion of his neighbour.